Borderlander103/100-days-of-code/log.md

 **Thoughts:** It's disturbing how much I've forgotten over the past couple of months of not working on this.
 Hopefully it will mostly come back.

+---

+### Day 7: September 7, 2018

+**Today's Progress:** Spent some time searching for data for a possible quiz program for Medicare AHIP.
+Finished the time working on the strings and layout for the start page.

+**Thoughts:** Enjoying getting in to using Android Studio again--to the small extent I'm used to it.

 <!-- # 100 Days Of Code - Log